hackerwins/homepage-old/docs/auth-webhook.md

 ## Auth Webhook

-Webhook is an HTTP POST that is called when something happens.
-When specified, Auth Webhook causes Server to query an outside REST service when determining user privileges.
+A webhook is an HTTP POST that is called when something happens.
+If the Auth Webhook has been configured, when a Server receives a request from a Client, the Server checks if the Client has been authorized for a certain Document by asking an outside service with a REST request.

-This page shows how to set up a auth webhook.
+This page shows how to set up an Auth Webhook.
 The overall flow is as follows:

 ```
 (5) response the request  (4) handle the request